wiredmonash/wiredmonash.github.io/README.md

 * Developer: [Terence Huynh](http://terencehuynh.com)
 * Version 1.0.1

-This website uses Jekyll CMS and LESS CSS preprocessor.
-To find out more about how Jekyll works, visit the CMS website to find out more information.
-It is suggested that you install a local version of Jekyll to help develop the website.
+This website uses [Jekyll](http://jekyllrb.com) CMS and [LESS](http://lesscss.org) CSS preprocessor.

+Running the site locally requires [Ruby](https://www.ruby-lang.org) and [Bundler](http://bundler.io/).

+To install the required dependencies, run `bundle` in the root of the directory.

+Then to serve the site locally run `bundle exec jekyll serve`.

 ---